Leaky Event-Based Microservices’ Integration

 Yes, you may reduce temporal coupling because the sender no longer needs the communication service to be available synchronously.

-Yes, you may also reduce explicit behavioural coupling because the sender is no longer directly calling a service called Communication.
+You may also reduce some explicit behavioural coupling because the sender is no longer directly calling a service called Communication.

 But the coupling has not disappeared.
 It has moved.

-Now the shared communication service must understand all the messages across the wider system that imply “an e-mail should be sent”.
-It must know which events matter, what they mean, when they should result in an email, and often how to interpret enough data to construct the message.
+The communication service now has to understand all the messages across the wider system that imply “an email should be sent”.
+It has to know which events matter, what they mean, when they should result in an email, and often how to interpret enough data to construct the message.

 That is not low coupling in any meaningful design sense.
-It is just a different and much leakier form of coupling.
+It is a different, and leakier, form of coupling.

-Within the boundary of a single service, you can sometimes tolerate this kind of thing.
-An internal event may trigger some internal behaviour, and the implementation coupling stays inside the service boundary where it belongs.
+Within the boundary of a single service, this kind of thing can sometimes be acceptable.
+An internal event may trigger internal behaviour, and the implementation coupling stays inside the boundary where it belongs.

 Across service boundaries, it is different.

-Once a shared communication service is made responsible for reacting to many different upstream events, it starts absorbing knowledge that does not belong to it.
-It must understand the semantics of events originating in many different business areas.
+Once a shared communication service becomes responsible for reacting to lots of upstream events, it starts absorbing knowledge that does not belong to it.
+It must understand the semantics of events from different business areas.
 Over time, it becomes a central place where unrelated domain knowledge accumulates.

-The communication service is no longer just responsible for communication.
-It becomes responsible for knowing which business situations across the estate should result in communication.
+At that point, the communication service is no longer just sending communications.
+It is deciding which business situations across the estate should result in communication.

 That is a very different responsibility.

-If the communication service is expected to send the e-mail purely from published events, then those events often start carrying more and more data “for convenience”.
-Names, e-mail addresses, template data, links, amounts, dates, statuses, and whatever else might be needed downstream all get pushed into the message.
+If the communication service is expected to send emails purely from published events, those events start carrying more and more data “for convenience”.
+Names, addresses, template data, links, amounts, statuses — whatever the downstream service needs — start finding their way into the event.

-So what should have been a clean expression of a business fact becomes a bloated integration payload designed to satisfy a particular downstream consumer.
+So what should have been a clean expression of a business fact becomes an integration payload shaped around a particular consumer.

-At that point, the event is no longer being shaped by the needs of the publishing service or the business domain it belongs to.
+At that point, the event is no longer being shaped by the publishing service or the business domain it belongs to.
 It is being shaped by the implementation needs of a shared technical capability elsewhere.

 That is another sign that the boundary is wrong.